- TPM is a security feature, but did you know that you can install Windows 11 without TPM?

-- Modifying your registry during the setup is one way to achieve your goal with ease.
+- Modifying your registry is one way to do so, and it's even approved by Microsoft.

 - If you’re an advanced user, you can fix this problem by modifying the Windows 11 ISO file.

-Windows 11 was recently announced, and according to the official Windows 11 hardware requirements, to use Windows 11, you’ll need to have a TPM chip.
+Windows 11 was recently released, and according to the official hardware requirements, to use it, you’ll need to have a TPM chip.

 This requirement has already caused a lot of problems with early adopters, and many have reported TMP 2.0 errors when trying to install Windows 11.

-However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do that.
+However, there are ways to install Windows 11 without a TPM chip, and in this article, we’re going to show you how to do so on unsupported hardware.

 TPM stands for Trusted Platform Module, and it’s a small chip on your PC.
 This leads us to the next question, is TPM on the motherboard or CPU?

-There are several versions of TPM, and some are available on your motherboard while others are integrated into your processor, as a physical chip, or in form of code that runs in a dedicated environment.
+There are several versions available, and some are on your motherboard while others are integrated into your processor, as a physical chip, or in form of code that runs in a dedicated environment.

-As for practical purposes, TPM is used for file encryption, such as BitLocker for example, or to protect your passwords against hackers.
+As for practical purposes, TPM is used for file encryption, such as BitLocker for example, bootloader protection, and it can be used to protect your passwords against hackers.

 How can I install Windows 11 without a TPM chip?